Tower: Data Structures in Quantum Superposition: : History-Independent Quantum Memory Allocation

 \section{\AllocatorName{}: History-Independent Quantum Memory Allocation}

+In this section, we present \AllocatorName{}, a memory allocator for quantum programs.
+The task of the allocator is to manage dynamic memory --- when invoked by the program, it returns a pointer to an available allocation site and updates internal metadata to mark that site as being in use.

-In this section, we present \AllocatorName{}, a reversible, history-independent, and constant-time memory allocator for quantum programs. \AllocatorName{} guarantees that a data structure with a unique logical linking structure also has a unique physical memory representation and is history-independent.
+\AllocatorName{} achieves the goals of reversibility, history independence, and bounded-time execution.
+Its allocation is reversible, with the reverse being deallocation.
+It guarantees that allocated data structures are history-independent --- a data structure with a unique logical linking structure has a unique physical memory representation.
+Finally, it performs allocation in constant time.